- Prospective Students

 Archaeology of the New World

 A survey of prehistoric cultures of North and South America.
 The peopling of the New World, the rise of the pre-Columbian civilizations of Mexico and Peru, and the cultural adaptations by prehistoric populations to other parts of the New World.
-Prerequisite: ARCH 100, 101, or 201.
+Prerequisite: Any one of the following: ARCH 100, ARCH 101, EVSC 100, GEOG 100, or REM 100.
 Breadth-Social Sciences.

 A non-technical survey of the primate background of humans, fossil primates, and fossil humans, and the associated evidence of cultural development.
 An introduction to physical anthropology.
 Breadth-Social Sci/Science.